 Year Two, second semester: M.A. exam (no later than one week before classes begin)

-Year Two, second semester: Faculty review, M.A. awarded, admission to Ph.D. program (if appropriate)
+Year Two, second semester: M.A. awarded, graduate faculty review (if necessary), admission to Ph.D. program (if appropriate)